pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

     })
 ```

-The above workflow has easier-to-read variable names, but it's also a great example of "copypasta" code, which is code that is repeated.
+The above workflow has easier-to-read variable names.
+Unfortunately, it's also a great example of "copy pasta" code, which is repeated code.

 You could write pseudocode to identify the core steps like this: